 3. Use your spouse’s love language

 I know you feel like you’re in a pretty bad place right now where the atmosphere is silently tense at the same time.

-After saying “Sorry”, the next step is applying your spouse’s Love Language.
+After saying “Sorry”, the next step is to use your spouse’s love language.

 You know those little things you do that make him happy or those thoughtful gestures that make her feel special?
 Do them!

 Take her out to dinner, buy her something really cool, cook him his favorite meal or give him a foot rub.

 Anything at all; you know your love languages, use them.
 Love is caring for each other even when you’re angry.

 This is easier said than done right?
 You don’t even look at each other anymore, how on earth will you have a peaceful conversation?